leo1025/ioseflcasas.com/README.md

 - Added responsive homepage with collapsable top navigation and general information.
 - Link funcitonality to old resume site from **Resume** navigation link.
 - Incomplete links go to default "Under Construction" page.

+### Beta v.1.0.2
+- New on-view title that slowly fades in upon loading the homepage.
+- Fixed scaling and collapsing bugs on top-navigation bar.
+- Resume page has been given base CSS
+- Externalized the top-navigation CSS to be a modular component that can now be attached onto any page.